 And the best part is that you’ve done so without having to use index cards or any weird and boring stuff like that.
 The only time that it’s good to repeat information over and over again is when you’re using your imagination to do it.
 That makes both your memory and your imaginative abilities stronger and stronger.

-And the more you learn, the more you can learn.
+And remember: The more you learn, the more you can learn.